testu8710/UPCVerseWalletAndroid/README.md

 Download the UPC Band Radio Android Wallet from IPFS!
 Take back your power, and use decentralized technology

+The goal of this project is simple.
+I needed a place to publish my ideas in an easy to use, censorship resistant manner.
+Blockchains already exist, however, writing data to and extracting data from a block explorer in a usable format can be intimidating for a beginning user.
+(For example, here is the transaction for the instantiation of the coin https://polygonscan.com/token/0xb1B6415b23a40a75b913faBAA1505503BD49eCf3).
+In order to write that transction, I needed to use  To ease

 IPFS + POLYGON + UPCs = UNSTOPPABLE transfer of ideas and value!